 Steve Gray became a director in 2018.
-Mr. Gray served as a founder, director and Chief Executive Officer of RSP Permian Inc. from its inception in 2010 to 2018.
-When RSP Permian merged with Concho Resources Inc., he joined Concho's Board of Directors and currently serves on the Reserves Committee.
+Mr. Gray served as a founder, director and Chief Executive Officer of RSP Permian Inc. from its inception in 2010 until its merger with Concho Resources in 2018.
+After the merger with Concho, he joined Concho's Board of Directors and served until Concho's merger with Conoco Phillips.
 Prior to forming RSP Permian, Mr. Gray founded several successful oil and gas ventures spanning nearly 20 years in partnerships with Natural Gas Partners, an Irving, Texas based private equity company.
 Prior to going into business for himself, Mr. Gray spent 11 years employed in the oil and gas industry in various capacities as a petroleum engineer.
 Mr. Gray is on the Board of Directors of the Texas Tech Foundation.
-In addition, he is a member of the Petroleum Engineering Academy and serves on the Dean's Advisory Council for the College of Engineering at Texas Tech University - the same institution from which he earned a Bachelor of Science in Petroleum Engineering.
+In addition, he is a member of the Petroleum Engineering Academy and serves on the Dean's Advisory Council for the College of Engineering at Texas Tech University - the institution from which he earned a Bachelor of Science in Petroleum Engineering in 1982.
 He is also a member of the Executive Advisory Council of the George W. Bush Presidential Center in Dallas, Texas.